 \subsection{Participants}

 We recruited participants primarily through social media, creating a visual flyer that we shared on Bluesky and in relevant Slack groups.
 We also conducted targeted outreach on Bluesky to engage frequent users of the platform and to enlist non-academics in the study.
 From those who filled out the interest survey, we contacted participants we could validate as real people and as regular Bluesky users.
 In total, 15 participants enrolled in the study.
-Participants were paid \$50 for completing both interviews, and all procedures were approved by Princeton IRB (\#18334).
+Participants received a \$50 gift card for completing both interviews, and all procedures were approved by Princeton IRB (\#18334).
 Throughout this paper, we anonymize participant names using \textit{PX} nomenclature and further obscure highly specific stories or feed intentions that could be recognizable.

 We took a broad stance on participant inclusion: the only requirement was that participants be 18 or older and actively use Bluesky.
 Despite this broad criterion, likely due to the skew of our own outreach, all participants except one were academics.
 We purposefully sought participants with different levels of Bluesky and custom feed usage, and five participants already used other custom feeds on Bluesky.
 Eleven participants lived in the US, two in the UK, and the others in Canada, Austria, and Spain.